luacm/ChromeExtension/README.md

 Plan
 ====

-I'm going to walk you through making your first Chrome Extension; some topics I will cover are x, y, and z.
-Some topics I won't cover are a, b, and c.
+I'm going to walk you through making your first Chrome Extension.
 Google has a nice [beginner tutorial](http://developer.chrome.com/extensions/getstarted.html) that you can take a look at; I plan on showing a lot more than what they do.

 Composition of a Chrome App
 ============================